 Samurai Sentai Shinkenger was the Super Sentai series for 2009.
 Personally, I was quite obsessed with this season as I loved the characters, cast, monsters, and the story.
 In my ongoing efforts to visit places related to my entertainment interests when I travel, I did some digging and found out the filming location of the Shiba Mansion is actually a real surviving historical site from the samurai era called the Hotta House.
 It is one of many Samurai Houses in Sakura City of Chiba prefecture.

 The first day of my 2015 Japan trip was an extra long day since my flight landed at ~6:00am and there was still a whole day ahead with no rest until afternoon at the earliest.
-Upon arrival, I visited the Hotta House, one of the many Samurai Houses in Sakura, Chiba.
-This place was relatively near Narita International Airport – as in both are out of the way and quite a distance from the city – so it was only logical to cross this off my list first thing.
+Upon arrival, I visited the Hotta House, which was relatively near Narita International Airport – as in both are out of the way and quite a distance from the city – so it was only logical to cross this off my list first thing.

 After clearing customs, picking up my luggage from baggage claim, and renting a SIM card for my iPhone; I hopped onto the Keisei Narita Line at around 8:00am to make my way to Sakura Station.
 According to my pre-trip research, that was the closest train station and supposedly offered a free sightseeing bus that should take me to Hotta House and spare me a lot of walking.
 Alas, it seemed I was mistaken and there turned out to be no bus service of such kind.
 I ended up with no choice but to walk all the way to Hotta House, which should have taken around 20 minutes but I took it easy as it was still early – also got lost – and it ended up being almost an hour before I arrived.